M4dGun/t-ui_themes/Dracula_theme/README.md

 📌  To change the word at the top: edit HEADER file with whatever you want<br>

-📌 There is an alias in my file: if you run "icons" you will see all icons in the included font.
+📌 There is an alias in my file: if you type `icons` you will see all icons in the included font.

 ================================================================